 Application Note: The ST must define what actions the TOE takes if the audit trail becomes full.
-Anything that causes the Scanner to stop collecting Scanner data may not be the best solution, as this will only affect the Scanner and not the system on which it is collecting Scanner data (e.g., shutting down the Scanner).
+Anything that causes the System to stop collecting or producing System data may not be the best solution, as this will only affect the System and not the IT System on which it is monitoring (e.g., shutting down).